Abi & David

 Once the newlyweds and all their guests arrived at Clock Barn, the festivities began with a drinks reception.
 Peach sangria and elderflower and soda mocktails were perfect for the warm day and everyone enjoyed the canapes that included mini fish and chips and mini burgers.

 “Our menu was the result of a fantastic Tasting Event and there was just so much to choose from!
 We opted for a starter of ham hock followed by roast pork tenderloin and dessert was triple chocolate brownie with vanilla ice cream.
 We spoke to the chef as we were planning our menu and this was very helpful as we had a number of children, vegetarians and vegans to cater for.
-Galloping Gourmet were so helpful – they gave us exactly what they wanted and even produced a delicious vegan brownie and summer berries dessert.” – Abi.
+Our expert on-site catering were so helpful – they gave us exactly what they wanted and even produced a delicious vegan brownie and summer berries dessert.” – Abi.

 To kick off the evening reception, Abi and David danced to ‘The Luckiest’ by Ben Fold and then a brilliant live band, The Hitlist, packed the dancefloor all night long with a playlist that was incredibly varied giving everyone something to love.